ovspianist/quartz/content/Google Books Ngram Viewer.md

 ---
-title: "Google Books Ngram Viewer"
+title: Google Books Ngram Viewer
 tags:
--
+- website
 ---

 A very powerful tool by [[Google]] for comparing word usage frequency in the past.